zenire/da-letsencrypt/README.md

 ## This plugin is in active development.
 We would like you to help us with the plugin!
 Create issues, help with the code or improve the wiki.
 Thank you for helping!

 ## Get started
 However the plugin is not recommended for production use yet, we want you to offer the possibility to use this plugin.
-Run the following commands via your terminal or SSH. **You must have Git AND Composer installed for this way to get started!**
+Run the following commands via your terminal or SSH. **You must have Git AND Composer installed and working for this way to get started!**

 ### Install
 `cd /usr/local/directadmin/plugins`